EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 # Linux shell containers

-This project will help create and manage several temporary, ephemeral, yet long-running shell accounts, running in containers.
+This tool will create and manage several temporary, ephemeral containers, hosting short and/or long-running shell accounts.
 Each container is joined automatically to the same docker/podman network and have a common mounted volume for easily sharing files between containers (eg. `/shared`).
 With customizable Bash shell aliases, and on-the-fly container creation, Linux Shell Containers